aws-samples/aws-kendra-transcribe-media-search/README.md

 To troubleshoot any issues with transcribe options, examine the crawler lambda function logs in CloudWatch.
 On the Functions page of the Lambda console, use your MediaSearch stack name as a filter to list the two MediaSearch indexer functions.
 Choose the crawler function, and then choose **Monitor & View logs in CloudWatch** to examine the output and troubleshoot any issues reported when starting the Transcribe jobs for your media files.

+## Optional Authentication and Access Control

+Authentication using [Amazon Cognito user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) can be enabled by providing a valid email address to the **AdminEmail** parameter of the Finder CloudFormation template.
+The Finder template creates a user with username **admin** and adds it to a group called **Admins**.
+Cognito sends an email to the email address specified in the **AdminEmail** parameter with the temporary password for the username **admin**.
+To create additional users and groups in the Cognito userpool please refer to [Creating User Accounts as Administrator](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html) and [Adding Groups to a User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html).

+The **EnableAccessTokens** parameter of the Finder CloudFormation template enables the Cognito user pool to be used as an [OpenID provider for the Kendra index](https://docs.aws.amazon.com/kendra/latest/dg/create-index-access-control-tokens-openid.html).
+The **AccessControlList** field of the document metadata can be used to allow or deny access to the document to specific users and groups as specified in the **Add Kendra Metadata** section above.

 ## Indexer